s4nt14go/apollo-example/react/README.md

 # To-do list example client

 This sample demonstrates a basic to-do list frontend using Apollo Client.
-It uses the server in `todo-list-appsync` as its backend.
+It uses the server in `appsync` as its backend.

 ## Run locally